 PV254 Recommender Systems

-Autumn 2014 is the first run of this course.
-This page is still "in progress".
+Autumn 2014 is the first run of this course, changes during semester are possible.

 About the course

 Recommender systems are very active area of both research and application

 (well known applications include Amazon, Netflix).
 This course covers basic

 principles of recommender systems, particularly with focus on collaborative

 filtering (recommendations based on people behaviour) and on educational

 applications (including discussion of projects developed at our faculty).